Abstract Submission Guidelines

 Authors will be notified by email of acceptance or rejection.
 If there are any suggested or required edits, authors will be given time to submit updated abstracts.

-Please note: The Abstract Subcommittee and AMMP Board reserve the right to reject any submission that does not meet AMMP standards of best practices in preparation and conservation and/or does depict and utilize correct health and safety materials and practices.
-For more information on best practices, please see the Preparator Core Competencies
+The Abstract Subcommittee and AMMP Board reserve the right to reject any submission that does not meet AMMP standards of best practices in preparation and conservation and/or does not depict and utilize correct health and safety materials and practices.
+For more information on best practices, please see the Preparator Core Competencies.

 Disclaimer